mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ---

 ## [Fast Newton-Raphson Method](@id FastNewtonRaphsonMethodTutorials)
 Although the fast Newton-Raphson method may converge more slowly than the traditional Newton-Raphson method, the shorter solution time for the updates often compensates for this slower convergence, resulting in a shorter overall solution time.
 This is particularly true for systems that are not heavily loaded, where a shorter overall solution time is almost always achieved.
-It is important to note that if the algorithm converges, it will converge to a correct solution [[2]](@ref PowerFlowSolutionReferenceTutorials).
+It is important to note that if the algorithm converges, it will converge to a correct solution [andersson2012power](@cite).

 The fast Newton-Raphson method involves decoupling the power flow equations.
 Namely, the Newton-Raphson method is based on the equations:
 ```math